XiangyuLuo/HDPGM/README.md

 4. In your working directory, make a new directory "PosteriorSamples".
 Under the folder "PosteriorSamples", make four new directories: "P\_dp\_t", "cla\_t", "L\_t", and "Lambda\_t" which are used to collect posterior samples for cluster proportions, cluster indicators, edge indicators, and dependence intensity parameters.
 5. In the source file **HDPGM.c**, set N, D, p, R, and the maximum cluster number **M**.
 4. Open the terminal, change the current diretory to your working directory and input the following two commands (note that 10 threads are used here, and you could flexibly set it).
-a.
-For Linux and MacOS users,

 ```
 mpicc HDPGM.c -o HDPGM -lm -std=c11
 mpirun -np 10 ./HDPGM
 ```
-b.
-For windows users,

 ## Remarks
 1. The number of threads must be greater than one.